agimus-project/colmpc/README.md

 ### For the OCP part:

-Create a meshcat-server by writting in a terminal ```meshcat-server```.
-Then, to see the example with hard constraints simply run in the main directory ```python examples/main_ocp.py -s i```, where i is the index of the scenario, going from 1 to 3.
+To see the different scenarios with collision avoidance simply run in the main directory ```python examples/main_ocp.py -s i```, where i is the index of the scenario, going from 1 to 3.

 As the code is still in developpement, the code is constantly moving and sometimes, examples do not work.
 Hence, do not hesitate to contact me at [ahaffemaye@laas.fr](mailto:ahaffemaye@laas.fr).